Health care Advocacy in Action

 - Advocacy and Research regarding Traditional Medicare

-- Resources for therapists navigating healthcare billing and insurance.
+- Resources for therapists navigating health care billing and insurance.
 (MA Webinar, NPI application link, Community Care Provider links)

 Insurance, Medicare and Medicaid Integration